By Nicholas J. Klenske

-Cabarete, located on the Dominican Republic’s north coast, is a quickly developing adventure sport haven with an eco-conscious twist.
+Cabarete, located on the Dominican Republic’s north coast, is a quickly developing adventure sports haven with an eco-conscious twist.

 What makes Cabarete a destination for adventure?
 According to world-champion kiteboarder and Cabarete resident Laurel Eastman, it’s the fact that “There’s a sport for every type of person and a sport for every type of weather.”

-Whether you are at Kite Beach or Bozo Beach (named for the novice kiteborders who are often found entangled in their ropes and washed up on shore), the cobalt blue waters are active with windsurfers, surfers, boogey boards, catamarans and sea kayaks.
+Whether you are at Kite Beach or Bozo Beach (named for the novice kiteboarders who are often found entangled in their ropes and washed up on shore), the cobalt blue waters are active with windsurfers, surfers, boogie boards, catamarans, and sea kayaks.